 5 Things You Should Know About Malaria

-Nearly half the world’s population is at risk of falling ill with the life-threatening disease, malaria.
-Malaria is transmitted to humans by female Anopheles mosquitos, which infect the liver, and subsequently red blood cells, with parasites that fly under the radar of our immune systems.
-Malaria causes fever, headache, vomiting and chills, and if not treated promptly and adequately, it can lead to severe illness and often death.
+Nearly half the world’s population is at risk of falling ill with malaria, a life-threatening disease transmitted to humans by female Anopheles mosquitoes.
+The mosquitoes infect the liver, and subsequently red blood cells, with parasites that fly under the radar of our immune systems.
+Malaria causes fever, headache, vomiting, and chills, and if not treated promptly and adequately, it can lead to severe illness and often death.

 Malaria has been eradicated in most developed countries, but it remains one of the most severe public health problems worldwide — in fact, it is a leading cause of death and disease in many developing countries.